Spring Hill College Undergraduate Research Symposium (SHCURS)

 SHC Student Center, LeBlanc Ballroom

-In addition to the Charles Boyle Friends of the Library Awards, the Gary and Beverly Cooper Foundation will be sponsoring Excellence in Presentation awards in the following categories: Off-Campus Research, Service Projects, Class Projects, Original Research, Art, and Media.
+In addition to the Charles Boyle Friends of the Library Awards, there will be Excellence in Presentation awards in the following categories: Off-Campus Research, Service Projects, Class Projects, Original Research, Art, and Media.